sanskrit/raw_etexts_english/blogs/manasataramgini/2005-04-25_the-new-farce-of-banabhatta.md

 +++
-title = "The new farce ofxa0baNabhatta"
+title = "The new farce of baNabhatta"

 +++
 bANa had just written a new play and was showing it to rAja harSha.